yla856-sfu/CMPT310-G18/training/README.md

 * NumPy
 * PyTorch

-Install the required packages from the `training/` directory:
+Install the required packages from the `training/` directory (if you did not install in the root directory):

 ```bash
 pip install -r requirements.txt